418-Teapot-Brewers/HTCPCP/README.md

 We at least think this was worth the time, and maybe you might think so too.
 If so we've done our job and sucsessfully passed on the lessons of meme appreciation to a new generation.
 If you want any more info, a chat, or even a brew (not with this teapot though) then pop us an email at [418teapotbrewers@gmail.com](mailto:418teapotbrewers@gmail.com), or contact us through the various social media connected to our GitHub accounts.

 Oh, one more thing: yes, this is an HTTP server.
 Don't use it as one.
 It's written in pure C and doesn't use config files, so it's a bit of a nightmare to set up and use.
 Much better alternatives exist.
-This was a fun project, not a sensible one, and I would strongly advise against using it for anything important.
+This was a fun project, not a sensible one, and we would strongly advise against using it for anything important.

 Code inspired by (and partially nicked from) [saljs's implementation](https://github.com/saljs/htcpcp).